Link Search Menu Expand Document

 Resist

-A character with this Trait has some measure of Defense versus certain effects, even protecting them from Piercing attacks; however this Defense bonus only applies to the specified kind of attack.
+A character with this Trait has some measure of Defense versus certain elements or effects, even protecting them from Piercing attacks or attacks they'd otherwise be weak to!

 If an attack or other effect of their resisted type would inflict a Status, this character receives +1d6 to checks to resist or overcome that Status for each point of Resist they have.